omershreib/open_university/introduction_to_AI/Maman11_README.md

-The reason for this Tiles game state design is to separate search logic and board-tiles specific logic In the price of a little more code, this heavily improves debugging, code reuse, and extensibility (i.e. any new methods I want to apply on the tiles-board will not affect the `State` class that will used by other problems that these methods are irrelevant for them).
+The reason for this Tiles game state design is to separate search logic and board-tiles specific logic In the price of a little more code, this heavily improves debugging, code reuse, and extensibility (*i.e.*, any new methods I want to apply to the tiles' board will not affect the `State` class that is being used by other problems, for which these methods are irrelevant).

 ---

 ### 2.2 Initial State

-*Board* representation example:
+Raw board representation example:

 [[6, 4, 8],
  [7, 5, 1],